You Gotta Have Heart!

 And then, asked to talk a little bit about that, they said, “Well, your disciples do not wash the cup and take care of washing the dishes, and they don’t wash their hands every day, and they don’t wash their hands when they come back from the marketplace where they are defiled.

 “And, of course, these are the rituals and traditions of our people, and not to do these is to turn away from the Law, to turn away from Moses, to turn away from God Himself.”

 I thought that this kind of approach, the only kind of story I could come up with to explain maybe the deeper issues …

 When Jesus gives his answer, he says, “You worship me with your mouth, but your heart is not there.”

-When I was about … the war had started, and all the young men went off to war, so I was working for a farmer in Hicksville, a potato farmer, and he was working in a munitions place, and he had four sons, and I was the fifth one, and we were running the day to day farm that he had, because there was no one else.
+When I was about … the War had started (World War Two), and all the young men went off to war, so I was working for a farmer in Hicksville, a potato farmer.
+And he was working in a munitions place.
+And he had four sons, and I was the fifth one, and we were running the day to day farm that he had, because there was no one else.

 Now I was only about ten years old.
 It was wonderful to be ten years old and earning a living.
 The trouble was this farmer paid me off in potatoes, but he didn’t pay me off in money.
 But when you’re ten years old, you’re grateful whatever you can get, you see.

 The farmer, though, was a very good Catholic, you see.
 He went to church every Sunday, never missed Sunday.
 His wife was at his side, his children were in the pew, and he did everything according to the rules and regulations of his people.

 He was a German-American farmer, and one of the things that he would impress upon you when you first went there was that nobody sits down at this table for lunch or for supper unless they have washed their hands and faces.